What other deal protection and costs coverage mechanisms are most frequently used by acquirers?

 As with exclusivity discussed at question 13 above, subject to complying with their fiduciary and other duties under the act, cost coverage mechanisms such as break fees can be entered into between the acquirer and the target’s board of directors.
 Similarly no shops, go shops and lock ups are all permitted however the directors of the target company will need to consider their fiduciary duties and duties under the act and the application of such protection and cost coverage mechanisms will be highly deal specific.

-As with exclusivity discussed at question 13, subject to complying with their fiduciary and other duties (including exercising their powers and discretions (for example, to issue shares) for a proper purpose, and not to frustrate, or protect, a particular deal), parties are generally free to contract as they wish.
-The Board of target is able to agree to a wide range of deal protection (no-shops, go-shops, matching rights, lock-ups, voting agreements, top-up options, dispositions re anti-trust issues, escrows, indemnities, earn-outs or contingent purchase price payments, etc.) and cost coverage mechanisms (break fees, reverse-break fees, failure fees, etc.).
+As with exclusivity discussed at question 12 above, subject to directors of a company complying with their fiduciary and other duties (including exercising their powers and discretions (for example, to issue shares) for a proper purpose, and not to frustrate, or protect, a particular deal), parties are generally free to contract as they wish.
+The Board of the target company is able to agree to a wide range of deal protection (no-shops, go-shops, matching rights, lock-ups, voting agreements, top-up options, dispositions re anti-trust issues, escrows, indemnities, earn-outs or contingent purchase price payments, etc.) and cost coverage mechanisms (break fees, reverse-break fees, failure fees, etc.).
 The use of any particular protection or cost coverage mechanism should be considered on a deal-by-deal basis.

 Other deal protection measures most frequently used in connection with acquisitions of listed companies include:

 - Break fees, inducement fees, termination fees and reimbursement of expenses.